vishal-dcode/ShopWise/README.md

 ## Use as Mobile App

-You can also clone TaskWise and use it as a mobile app by adding it to your home screen.
+You can also clone ShopWise and use it as a mobile app by adding it to your home screen.

-1. Open TaskWise in your mobile browser
+1. Open ShopWise in your mobile browser
 2. Tap the "Share" icon
 3. Tap "Add to Home Screen"
 4. Give the app a name and tap "Add"
-5. TaskWise will now appear on your home screen like any other app!
+5. ShopWise will now appear on your home screen like any other app!

 If you found this project helpful or interesting, please consider giving it a star ⭐️ on GitHub!